The COSAFA Men’s Under-20 Championship has been played every year since 2016 after a period when it was on and off the football calendar.

 At the time he was at Swedish second-tier side GAIS, but has since moved to Sporting Braga in the Portuguese league.

-He has only played for the ‘B’ side to date there, but has had successful loan spells at top-flight sides Chaves, Moreirense and this season Paços de Ferreira, where he is a regular.
+He only played for the ‘B’ side there, but has had successful loan spells at top-flight sides Chaves, Moreirense and this season Paços de Ferreira.

 Muhammad Shaban (Uganda) – 4 goals